New York State Office of Children and Family Services

 The New York State Office of Children and Family Services (OCFS) is an agency of the New York state government.
+OCFS has wide-ranging responsibilities for the provision of services to children, youth, families, and vulnerable adults.
 The office has its headquarters in the Capital View Office Park in Rensselaer.
 Along with the Office of Temporary and Disability Assistance it is part of the pro forma Department of Family Assistance.

-Role

-OCFS has wide-ranging responsibilities for the provision of services to children, youth, families, and vulnerable adults.
 The agency is responsible for programs and services involving child protective services, including operating the Statewide Central Register of Child Abuse and Maltreatment; preventive services for children and families; foster care, adoption, and adoption assistance; juvenile justice programs, administering and managing residential facilities located across New York State for youth remanded to the agency's custody by family and criminal courts; and child care and referral programs.
 Additionally, OCFS is responsible for protective programs for vulnerable adults.
 The agency also supports and monitors detention, aftercare, and a range of community-based programs.
 OCFS also coordinates, in part, the state government response to the needs of Native Americans and their children on reservations and in communities.

 Prevention and rehabilitation efforts are joint ventures with local and county government, supported by federal, state, county, and municipal funds, as well as private contributions.
 OCFS provides technical and financial assistance to agencies involved in community youth programs and monitors activities of voluntary child-care and detention agencies in New York State.